 - Even Evil Has Standards: His reaction to the mass genocide of defenseless animals in the Duck Dynasty video game is just pure disgust.
 He spends most of the stream attempting to kill the cast before they kill any more animals and his reaction to them blowing up a beaver dam with dynamite is to immediately skip the cutscene in shock.

 - Expy: He looks and sounds very similar to the Scout from Team Fortress 2.
 He's even from Boston.
 For a subscriber milestone video, he even dresses up as him.

 - Faux Affably Evil: He's played as this instead of plain Affably Evil sometimes, most notably when he brutally murdered several memes pleading for their lives and pretended it was a funeral, taking sadistic joy in their deaths.

 - Height Angst: Played for laughs in his streams, to the point of being one of the recurring jokes, due to a picture of him crouching that made him look incredibly short.
 He later completely ran with the joke, with people claiming him to be a microscopic size.
-In reality, he claims to be 5'8 (Although he's probably actually 5'4.)
+In reality, he's around 5'8, which is below average, but not hugely.